bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 1: 00:44:17

-So I think if

-Speaker 3: 00:44:18

-I remember right when we talked about this, it was using the op-vault-recover path.
+So I think if I remember right when we talked about this, it was using the op-vault-recover path.
-So you basically have additional recover paths that point to like a new...

-Speaker 5: 00:44:29

-It's the same

-Speaker 3: 00:44:30

-vault, so to speak, but it has to be slightly different because you can't commit to itself.
+It's the same vault, so to speak, but it has to be slightly different because you can't commit to itself.
 But you basically have a cancel path.

 Speaker 1: 00:44:37